abbreviatedman/spellbound/data/quotes.md

 347
 00:18:58,753 --> 00:19:01,254
-Did you run into a door or...
+Did you run into a door or…

 348
 00:19:04,092 --> 00:19:06,809